 Disney’s Grand Californian Hotel & Spa is one of three Disney-operated hotels at Disneyland Resort in Anaheim, California.
 The other two are Disneyland Hotel and Disney’s Paradise Pier Hotel (currently transforming into Pixar Place hotel).

-We booked our Standard View room through our choice travel agent, Lauren Quirk of Travel With Character LLC.
+For our last visit, we booked our Standard View room through our choice travel agent, Lauren Quirk of Travel With Character LLC.
 We paid $817.83 per night, the full rack rate for our May dates.

 Perks of Staying at Grand Californian

-There’s two big perks of staying at Grand Californian—access to Early Entry at both parks and the dedicated hotel entrance to Disney California Adventure.
+There are two big perks of staying at Grand Californian—access to Early Entry at both parks and the dedicated hotel entrance to Disney California Adventure.

 We don’t take full advantage every morning of our visits, but we do like to make sure we visit Early Entry at each park at least once if we have access.
 We have a Complete Guide to Early Entry at Disneyland and Disney California Adventure.